MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Conclusion

-This paper has presented a simple, fast, and effective MODNet to avoid using a green screen in real-time portrait matting.
-By taking only RGB images as input, our method enables the prediction of alpha mattes under changing scenes.
-Moreover, MODNet suffers less from the domain shift problem in practice due to the proposed SOC and OFD.
-MODNet is shown to have good performances on the carefully designed PPM-100 benchmark and a variety of real-world data.
-Unfortunately, our method is not able to handle strange costumes and strong motion blurs that are not covered by the training set.
-One possible future work is to address video matting under motion blurs through additional sub-objectives, {\it e.g.}, optical flow estimation.
+This paper has presented a simple, fast, and effective model, MODNet, for portrait matting.
+By taking only an RGB image as input, our method enables the prediction of a high-quality alpha matte in real time, which is benefited from objective decomposition and concurrent optimization with explicit supervisions.
+Besides, we have introduced (1) an e-ASPP module to speed up the multi-scale feature fusion process, and (2) a self-supervised sub-objectives consistency (SOC) strategy to allow MODNet to handle the domain shift problem.
+Extensive experiments show that MODNet outperforms existing trimap-free methods on the AMD benchmark, the proposed PPM-100 benchmark, and a variety of real-world data.
+Our method does have limitations.
+The main one is that it may fail to handle videos with strong motion blurs due to the lack of temporal information.
+One possible future work is to address the video matting problem under motion blurs through additional sub-objectives, such as optical flow estimation.